-Advantages of Introverted Leaders
+Advantages of introverted leaders

-You are more likely to listen to and respond to feedback from team members.
+You’re more likely to listen to and respond to feedback from team members.

 Team members are more likely to form strong loyalties to you.

-You are able to get a lot of actual work done.
+You’re able to get a lot of actual work done.

 While extroverts may be highly productive from a social perspective, they might find it difficult to shut the door, put their head down, and get to work.
-For introverts, however, silent stretches of solo work come as a welcome relief, and are even a source of energy.
-Introverts have a higher tendency to concentrate longer, and solve problems with greater determination.
+For introverts, however, silent stretches of solo work come as a welcome relief and are even a source of energy.
+Introverts have a higher tendency to concentrate longer and solve problems with greater determination.

-You are better able to get a pulse on the social temperature of a team.
+You’re better able to get a pulse on the social temperature of a team.

-Disadvantages of Introverted Leaders
+Disadvantages of introverted leaders